rlporter24/Amplicon-dual-index-demux/README.md

 3. **Run the actual analysis**\
    If you do not already have an open container, launch an interactive container by running:\
-  `docker run -it XXX` .\
+  `docker run -it rlporter24/dualindex-demux:1.0` .\
+As before, if you built your own image, replace 'rlporter24/dualindex-demux' with the  '{name}:{version}' you provided for the build.
 Next, we can move in the input files (The essential inputs will be the raw fastq data, a fastq file list, and a samplesheet.
 Details on creating these inputs for your actual analysis are included below in >Inputs.).
 Transfering input files can be done from inside or outside of the container, as described here {https://docs.docker.com/reference/cli/docker/container/cp/}.
 From outside of the container (in a separate terminal), run:\
   `docker cp {local_path} {CONTAINER}:{container_path}`\
   The {local_path} can be to an individual file or a directory.
 The {CONTAINER} should be the container name, not the image name.
 The container name can be found by running
   `docker container ls` to list all the current containers, or by looking at the containers in the docker decktop GUI.
 The {container_path} should be provided relative to the '16s-demux' directory, which is the home   directory within the container.\